Metalorgie/Mobileorgie/README.md

 ```
 git clone https://github.com/Metalorgie/Mobileorgie.git
+cd Mobileorgie
 grunt serve
 ```

-to compil all code and launch a local webserver (on port 8000).
+Grunt serve command compil all code and launch a local webserver (on port 8000).
 Your browser might open with the app.

 Participate
 ========